munterfi/glacier-flow-model/CONTRIBUTING.rst

 Release
 _______
 This packages uses `semantic versioning <https://semver.org/>`_.
-Once :code:`master` has aquired enough features for a release, set the new version number of the in the :code:`pyproject.toml` and the :code:`CHANGELOG:rst` file.
+Once :code:`master` has acquired enough features for a release, set the new version number of the in the :code:`pyproject.toml` and the :code:`CHANGELOG:rst` file.
 Commit and push to :code:`master` and publish a new release on `GitHub <https://github.com/munterfi/glacier-flow-model/releases>`_, which will trigger an action to build and publish the package to PyPi.